-As a result of the improved operational practices, the Shire has reduced the utilisation of airspace from 40,000 cubic metres in 2019-20 to 34,000 cubic metres in 2021-22.
-This reduced rate of airspace use is reflected in the operational life projection.
+As a result of the improved operational practices, the Shire has reduced the utilisation of airspace from 40,000 cubic metres in 2019-20 to an average of 25,600 cubic metres per year between the period of October 2022 - Dec 2024.
+This reduced rate of airspace use has increased the remaining operational life of the landfill.